kristofferlarberg/portfolio/README.md

 # Kristoffer Larberg

 ## Description
-Portfolio website for freelance work and other projects. [this](http://kristofferlarberg.se)
+Portfolio website for freelance work and other projects.
+Visit the website [here](http://kristofferlarberg.se).

 ## Install
 Run `npm install` to download package and dependencies.
 This project was bootstrapped with `create react app`.